openads-project/openadstack/docs/usage.md

 ## Development Process & Tools

 For developing new modules or modifying existing OpenADS services, follow the [OpenADSuite development workflow](https://openads-project.github.io/openadsuite/openadsuite.html).
-It describes the recommended template repositories, development containers, release workflow, and registry artifacts used by OpenADStack integrations.
+It describes the recommended template repositories, development containers, release workflow, and registry artifacts used by the OpenADStack.

 Additional helper tools are documented in the [OpenADSuite tools overview](https://openads-project.github.io/openadsuite/tools.html).